GQster/BinaryAutoTyper/README.md

 ## NOTE:
-I was haveing issues importing the libraries correctly and didn't want to spend the time to fix it.
-So I just coppied the `adafruit_ticks` and `adafruit_debounce` files into the root folder.
+I was having issues importing the libraries correctly and didn't want to spend the time to fix it.
+So I just copied the `adafruit_ticks` and `adafruit_debounce` files into the root folder.
 This work fine, but is messy.

 [Binary to ASCII table](https://www.ibm.com/docs/en/aix/7.2?topic=adapters-ascii-decimal-hexadecimal-octal-binary-conversion-table)

+If you want to read more on the circuitry involved in this project [this is a good resource](http://www.robotsforfun.com/webpages/electromagnet.html)